Brie Cheese vs Parmigiano Reggiano Cheese

 Brie's texture can be described as "soft".
 Parmigiano Reggiano Cheese has a fat content of minimum 32%.
 Parmigiano Reggiano's texture can be described as "grainy, flaky".

-Brie Cheese has a nutty, mushroom flavor.
-Parmigiano Reggiano Cheese has a umami flavor.
+Brie Cheese has a nutty, mushroom taste.
+Parmigiano Reggiano Cheese has a umami taste.
 Parmigiano Reggiano's aroma can be described as "mild, milky".

 Appearance and Aging